arun001302/EKS-CodePipeline-Deployment/README.md

 - The app was deployed automatically to Amazon EKS using Helm.
 - I could access it via a LoadBalancer URL.

-This was the end-to-end CI/CD workflow I implemented today.